-For all of the reasons set forth above, which do not represent an exhaustive list of factors that may affect the forward-looking statements, investors should not place undue reliance on forward-looking statements.
-These forward-looking statements are based on the beliefs, assumptions, opinions and expectations of the Company's management at the time they are made, and the Company does not assume any obligation to update any forward-looking statement should those beliefs, assumptions, opinions or expectations, or other circumstances change, except as required by law.
+For all of the reasons set forth above, which do not represent an exhaustive list of factors that may affect the forward looking information, investors should not place undue reliance on forward looking information.
+The forward-looking information is based on the beliefs, assumptions, opinions and expectations of the Company's management at the time they are made, and the Company does not assume any obligation to update any forward-looking statement should those beliefs, assumptions, opinions or expectations, or other circumstances change, except as required by law.